How to choose outdoor furniture - 8 things to consider before buying garden furniture, according to experts

 Whatever size or style your garden is, discover how to choose outdoor furniture with our expert-led guide

-As with interiors, it’s important to take the environment into consideration when buying furniture.
+As with interiors, it’s important to consider the environment when buying furniture.
 A useful place to start is by deciding whether you want your garden furniture to complement or contrast with your home.
-‘If you live in a very modern house, you might go for furniture with lots of minimalist lines, or contrast with furniture that provides a cosy and comfy ambience,’ says Simon Hudson, Managing Director, Oxley’s.
+‘If you live in a very modern house, you might go for furniture with lots of minimalist lines or contrast with furniture that provides a cosy and comfy ambience,’ says Simon Hudson, Managing Director of Oxley’s.

 For a more cohesive feel, stick with furniture that reflects your home and the garden.
 ‘A traditional property with a classically designed garden would suit 19th century or early 20th century garden antique furniture,’ notes Caryl Tincknell, founder of Violet Grey.
 ‘A contemporary property and garden would be better suited to mid-century items.
 You can get a real sense of the history of a garden and work in pieces from there.’